 Communications/public relations staff

-Communications and public relations (PR) staff help NHS organisations interact with their local communities, users, staff and other interested groups.
+Communications and public relations (PR) staff help NHS organisations engage with patients, their local communities, staff and other interested groups including the media.

 This page has information on the role of a communications and PR staff in the NHS, including entry requirements and skills needed.